 What if you miss a day?
 Don't worry about it if it only happens occasionally.
 Don't go on a guilt trip.
-"There is now no condemnation for those who are in Christ Jesus" (Romans 8:1, NIV).

-Don't get legalistic because missing one day does not make it a flop.
-BUT don't give up.
-If you miss a meal, it does not mean that you should give up eating because you're inconsistent.
-You simply eat a little more at the next meal and go on from there.
+"There is now no condemnation for those who are in Christ Jesus."
+(Romans 8:1) Don't get legalistic.
+Missing one day does not mean that you are a flop.
+Don't give up!
+If you missed a meal, would you give up eating because you were inconsistent?
+No, you simply eat a little more at the next meal and go on from there.
 This same principle is true with your quiet time.

-Psychologists tell us that it usually takes three weeks to get familiar with some new task or habit; it takes another three weeks before it becomes a habit.
-The reason why many people are not successful in their quiet times is because they have never made it past that six-week barrier.
+Psychologists tell us that it usually takes us three weeks to get familiar with some new task or habit; it takes another three weeks before it becomes a habit.
+The reason why many people are not successful in their quiet times is because they have never made it past that sixweek barrier.
 For your quiet time to become a habit, you must have had one daily for at least six weeks.

-William James had a famous formula for developing a habit (Selected Papers on Philosophy, E. P. Dutton & Co., 2000, pp. 60-62):
+William James had a famous formula for developing a habit (Selected Papers on Philosophy, E.P.
+Dutton & Co., pp. 60-62).

-- Make a strong resolution (vow).
-You must always start with a strong initiative.
+- Make a strong resolution (Vow).
+You must always start with a strong, decided initiative.
 If you begin halfheartedly, you'll never make it.
-Make a public declaration by telling others about your decision. - Never allow an exception to occur until the new habit is securely rooted in your life.
+Make a public declaration by telling others about your decision. - 2.
+Never allow an exception to occur till the new habit is securely rooted in your life.
 A habit is like a ball of twine.
 Every time you drop it, many strands are unwound.
 So never allow the "just this once" to occur.
-The act of yielding weakens the will and strengthens the lack of self-control.

-• Seize every opportunity and inclination to practice your new habit.
+The act of yielding weakens the will and strengthens the lack of self-control. - 3.
+Seize every opportunity and inclination to practice your new habit.
 Whenever you get the slightest urge to practice your new habit, do it right then.
 Don't wait, but use every opportunity to reinforce your habit.
 It does not hurt to overdo a new habit when you are first starting.